arievandongen/datasciencecoursera/README.md

 datasciencecoursera
 ===================

-This is a repository for my Coursera coure 'Data Scientist's Toolbox'
+This is a repository for my Coursera course 'Data Scientist's Toolbox'